AAA3A-AAA3A/AAA3A-cogs/tickettool/README.rst

 * ``[p]setticket color <color_or_'none'>``
  Set a colour fort the embed.
 * ``[p]setticket createonreact <true_or_false>``
- Enable or disable Create on React ``.
+ Enable or disable Create on React.
 * ``[p]setticket enable <true_or_false>``
  Enable or disable Ticket System
 * ``[p]setticket logschannel <text_channel_or_'none'>``